oakhamis/Bank_Data_Mining/README.md

 ## Acknowledgement

-The dataset used for this project came from the following paper:
+The Portuguese bank dataset used for this project came from the following paper:
 - Moro, S., Laureano, R. and Cortez, P. (2011).
 Using data mining for bank direct marketing: An application of the crisp-dm methodology.